 Gremlins 2: The New Batch (1990) was a sequel that reunited most of the principals, although failed to find the same audience as this.
 The Gremlins subsequently made a cameo in The Lego Batman Movie (2017).

 Gremlins was the greatest success that director Joe Dante ever had.
 He has never replicated the same success with any of his subsequent films.
-Dante has since made: Explorers (1985), probably his best film about backyard teen inventors; Innerspace (1987), a parody of Fantastic Voyage (1966); episodes of the comedy skit anthology Amazon Women on the Moon (1987); the urban paranoia black comedy The Burbs (1989); Matinee (1993), a homage to filmmaker William Castle; The Second Civil War (1997); Small Soldiers (1998), a film about warring toy soldiers that copied Gremlins; the toon film Looney Tunes: Back in Action (2003); The Hole (2009); and Burying the Ex (2014) about a zombie ex-girlfriend.
+Dante has since made: Explorers (1985), probably his best film about backyard teen inventors; Innerspace (1987), a parody of Fantastic Voyage (1966); episodes of the comedy skit anthology Amazon Women on the Moon (1987); the urban paranoia black comedy The Burbs (1989); Matinee (1993), a homage to filmmaker William Castle; The Second Civil War (1997); Small Soldiers (1998), a film about warring toy soldiers that copied Gremlins; the toon film Looney Tunes: Back in Action (2003); the childrens horror film The Hole (2009); and Burying the Ex (2014) about a zombie ex-girlfriend.
 Dante also created the delightful smalltown paranoia tv series Eerie Indiana (1991-2), and produced the genre series The Osiris Chronicles (1998) and Jeremiah (2002-4), as well as the film adaptation of the comic-book The Phantom (1996).
 Screenwriter Chris Columbus would go on to direct Home Alone (1990), Mrs Doubtfire (1993), the sf film Bicentennial Man (1999), Harry Potter and the Sorcerers Stone/Harry Potter and the Philosophers Stone (2001), Harry Potter and the Chamber of Secrets (2002), Percy Jackson & The Olympians: The Lightning Thief (2010) and Pixels (2015).